ujjwalmishra-ship-it/team-BHAAIIIIII/PRD.md

 # PRD: Vanik — The MSME Export Documentation Agent

-> *"Global trade runs on paperwork, phone calls, and people who know the rules.
-We replaced the people."*
+> *"Global trade runs on paperwork, phone calls, and people who know the rules."*

 ---